 Musical-Rhythmic Intelligence

-People who are high in musical-rhythmic intelligence tend to be more sensitive to music, sounds, rhythms, and tones.
+People with high musical-rhythmic intelligence tend to be more sensitive to music, sounds, rhythms, and tones.
 They are often very good at playing music and may also enjoy singing or composing songs.
 They also enjoy musical performances and are good at understanding and identifying musical concepts such as timbre, harmony, pitch, and melody.

 Career Options